roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/edit-filter-criteria.md

     > [!div class="mx-imgBorder"]
     > ![Filter by.](media/edit-filter-criteria.png "Filter by")

-4. Select the conditional operator that you want to use.
+4. Select the conditional operator.

 5. Type or select the comparison value for the condition.